FAQ about COVID-19 and pregnancy

 - Wash your hands after going to the toilet, before touching food, after being out in public, after being around sick people, and after coughing, sneezing or blowing your nose.

 - Cover your nose and mouth with a tissue when coughing or sneezing, or cough or sneeze into your elbow.
 If you’ve used a tissue, put it into a bin and wash your hands afterwards.

 - Avoid touching your eyes, nose and mouth.

 - Where possible, stay at least two metres away from anyone who’s sneezing or coughing

 - Observe all government rules on physical distancing and travel - Victorian government advice available here.

 Yes!
 It is especially important to protect yourself from catching influenza during this time.
 All pregnant women should have the flu vaccine, this will help protect both you and your newborn baby from serious illness.
 You should also have your whooping cough booster during pregnancy to protect your baby.

 The Coronavirus that causes COVID-19 does not appear to cause birth malformations or other specific problems for babies.
-Of the women who have had COVID-19 in late pregnancy, none of their babies tested positive for infection at the time of birth.
-Some unwell mothers did give birth prematurely, but this was due to a variety of factors, including other pregnancy-related complications.
+Of the women who have had COVID-19 in late pregnancy, very few of their babies tested positive for infection soon after birth.
+Unwell mothers are more likely to give birth prematurely, but this is due to a variety of factors, including pregnancy-related complications.
 Researchers around the world are actively working together to collect information on outcomes for mothers and babies so that doctors are better informed when providing care and advice.

 Currently in Australia, babies are not automatically separated from mothers with COVID-19 if the mothers are well.
 Precautions are taken to reduce the risk of the mother passing on infection, such as the mother wearing a mask while feeding her baby.
 The virus has not been detected in breast milk, so can still feed your baby breast milk.
 As more information about the risks become available, medical advice may change.